 Understanding Your Breast Pump Insurance Coverage

-The Affordable Care Act (ACA), passed over a decade ago, mandates that most health insurance plans must provide coverage for breastfeeding support, counseling, and equipment, including breast pumps.
+The Affordable Care Act (ACA), enacted over a decade ago, mandates that most health insurance plans must provide coverage for breastfeeding support, counseling, and equipment, including breast pumps.
 This crucial legislation recognizes breastfeeding as a preventive service, essential for the health of both parent and baby.
 While the ACA ensures this coverage, the specifics can vary significantly depending on your individual health plan.
+For best breast pump roundups on this site.

 What Does “Coverage” Really Mean?